 You will be asked to give your verbal consent (agreement) to have a catheter.
 Please feel free to ask any questions.
 You may be given antibiotics before or after the catheter is put in.
 Once the catheter is in place a balloon is inflated with water inside your bladder to prevent the catheter falling out.
 Your catheter will then be attached to a leg bag or a valve (flip flo valve).
-You will be given instructions explaining how to manage the equipment.
+Instructions will be given to you detailing how you manage the equipment.